9711519-png/jamie-s-portfolio/README.md

 ### Calculator (2025)

-This is a modern, dark-themed desktop calculator with a clean interface and rounded white buttons.
-It includes basic operations, advanced functions like square root, exponentiation, π, and the ability to round numbers, along with a clear display and macOS-style window controls.
-Ideal for quick and advanced calculations in a user-friendly layout.
+This is a modern, dark-themed desktop calculator with a clean interface and rounded white buttons for easy navigation.
+It includes standard arithmetic operations, advanced functions such as square root, exponentiation (^), pi (π), and rounding (rnd), along with utilities like sign toggle (+/-), delete (del), and clear (C).
+The large equals button and responsive display make calculations quick and intuitive.
+Styled like a macOS app, it features familiar window controls and a compact, user-friendly layout—perfect for both basic and advanced math tasks.

 ![Running Calculator](https://github.com/9711519-png/jamie-s-portfolio/blob/main/images/Calc.png)